Lamx/my-cookie-clicker/README.md

 # my-cookie-clicker

-A new version of the famous game Cookie Clicker by Orteil.
+This repository contains a simplified version of the famous game Cookie Clicker by Orteil.

-Even more addictive.

-With OREOS.